Two Raleigh students win Triangle Rising Stars competition

 Ison and Jones will represent the Triangle as they travel to New York City to take part in nine days of workshops and coaching at part of the National High School Musical Theatre Awards, also known as The Jimmy Awards.
 The trip will culminate with the Jimmy Awards show at Broadway's Minskoff Theatre on June 25.

-Ison played the roll of Sarah in Enloe High School's production of Ragtime.
-She is a senior, and next year she will attend Boston University where she will purse a Bachelor of Fine Arts.
+Ison played the role of Sarah in Enloe High School's production of Ragtime.
+She is a senior, and next year she will attend Boston University where she will pursue a Bachelor of Fine Arts.

-Jones is a rising senior at Broughton High School, and played the roll of Gaston in Beauty and the Beast.
+Jones is a rising senior at Broughton High School, and played the role of Gaston in Beauty and the Beast.

 This year more than 150 students at 39 area high schools took part in the Triangle Rising Stars selection process.
 Ten actors and ten actresses made the finals and took part in four days of workshops, auditions and rehearsals before performing on the DPAC stage.